Hugius/FabiEngine3D/doc/BILLBOARD_ENTITY.md

 - **Transparency**: the transparency of the fragments
   - Type: `decimal`
   - Constraints: between `0.0` and `1.0`
-- **Min Height**: the minimum world height from which fragments are visible
+- **Min Height**: the minimum Y position from which fragments are visible
   - Type: `decimal`
   - Constraints: none
-- **Max Height**: the maximum world height to which fragments are visible
+- **Max Height**: the maximum Y position to which fragments are visible
   - Type: `decimal`
   - Constraints: none
 - **Shadowed**: the mesh is captured for shadows